Ancient Vessels

 256-bit encryption

-The HMS Elephant was a third-rate ship of the line with 74 guns on 2 gun decks.
+HMS Elephant was a ship of the line with 74 guns on 2 gun decks.
 She was built by George Parsons in Bursledon, Hampshire and launched on August 24th, 1786.

 In 1801, Admiral Horatio Nelson chose HMS Elephant as his flagship during the Battle of Copenhagen due to its suitability for the shallow waters that prevailed there.
 It was on this ship that he is said to have put his telescope to his blind eye and claimed not to be able to see a signal ordering him to withdraw:

-Nelson famously disobeyed Parker's order to withdraw, destroying and capturing 16 of the Dano-Norwegian ships (while he had only 9 ships of the lines in action.)
-Copenhagen is often considered to be Nelson's hardest fought battle.
-He famously disobeyed Parker's order to withdraw, destroying many of the Dano-Norwegian ships before a truce was agreed.
+Nelson famously disobeyed Parker's order to withdraw, destroying and capturing 16 of the Dano-Norwegian ships (while he had only 9 ships.)
 Copenhagen is often considered to be Nelson's hardest fought battle, surpassing even the heavy fighting at Trafalgar.
-Because of Parker's lack of vigor, Nelson was handled command of the fleet by London for the rest of the war campaign.
-Upon his return to England later, Nelson was created Viscount Nelson of the Nile.
+Because of Parker's lack of vigor, London handled Nelson command of the fleet by for the rest of the war campaign.
+Upon his return to England, Nelson was made Viscount Nelson of the Nile.